toddledev/documentation/docs/05-the-editor/02-canvas/index.md

 ## Dragging elements

-Elements may be dragged and dropped around the canvas to reorder or move an element to a different container.
+You can drag and drop elements around the canvas to reorder or move an element to a different container.
 When dragging, additional hotkeys are enabled.

-- Hold [kbd]Cmd/Ctrl[kbd] to force insertion mode.
-Insertion mode is also toggled when dragging outside the element's container.
-Insertion mode will let you drop elements more precisely, even within sibling elements.
+- Hold [kbd]Cmd/Ctrl[kbd] to force insertion mode
+  - Insertion mode is also toggled when you drag outside the element's container.
+Insertion mode lets you drop elements more precisely, even within sibling elements.
 Reorder mode is enabled by default, which lets you visually reorder the dragged element between its siblings.
-- Hold [kbd]Option/Alt[kbd] to duplicate an element on drop rather than moving it.
+- Hold [kbd]Option/Alt[kbd] to duplicate an element on drop rather than moving it

 ## Navigation and viewing